 Toddlers will enjoy the bright, iconic Little Golden Book illustrations and the 'star' theme.
 Older children (ages 5-7) will better grasp the concepts of dyslexia and the decade-spanning career changes.

 While many biographies focus on historical figures, this one celebrates a living icon known for reinvention.
-It specifically highlights that being 'different' (including her heritage and her learning style) was her greatest asset.
+It specifically highlights that her unique learning style was her greatest asset, allowing her to approach problems creatively. ```

 The book traces Cher's journey from her childhood (born Cherilyn Sarkisian) to her rise as a pop culture phenomenon.
 It touches on her early struggles with dyslexia, her move to Los Angeles, the 'Sonny and Cher' era, and her eventual solo success in music and film.